percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

   This method requires superuser credentials for the donor node to be specified in the :variable:`wsrep_sst_auth` variable.

-  .. note:: This mehotd is not recommended
+  .. note:: This method is not recommended
      unless it is required for specific reasons.
      Also, it is not compatible with ``bind_address`` set to ``127.0.0.1`` or ``localhost``, and will cause startup to fail in this case.